Food preservation: Curing

-The earliest form of curing was dehydration or drying, used as early as 12,000BC.
+Curing is any of various food preservation and flavoring processes of foods such as meat, fish and vegetables, by the addition of salt, with the aim of drawing moisture out of the food by the process of osmosis.
+Because curing increases the solute concentration in the food and hence decreases its water potential, the food becomes inhospitable for the microbial growth that causes food spoilage.
 Smoking and salting techniques improve on the drying process and add antimicrobial agents that aid in preservation.
 Smoke deposits a number of pyrolysis products onto the food, including the phenols syringol, guaiacol and catechol.
 Salt accelerates the drying process using osmosis and also inhibits the growth of several common strains of bacteria.
 More recently nitrites have been used to cure meat, contributing a characteristic pink colour.